Welcome to Simply-Docs

 Special and Ordinary Shareholders’ Resolutions

 Shareholders make decisions by passing resolutions.
-Ordinary resolutions are used for routine business and pass by a simple majority.
-Special resolutions are reserved for major constitutional changes and usually require at least 75% approval.
-Most private companies now use the written resolution procedure to pass these without holding a physical meeting.
-Note that written resolutions cannot be used to remove a director or an auditor.
+Ordinary resolutions generally require a simple majority.
+Special resolutions are used for major constitutional changes and generally require at least 75% approval.
+Written resolutions are commonly used by private companies, but cannot be used to remove a director or an auditor.

 Company General Meetings

-Although private companies are no longer required by law to hold an AGM, some choose to do so, and many will need to call general meetings to deal with specific issues.
-This section includes notices, agendas, chairman’s scripts and proxy forms for physical and hybrid (virtual) meetings.
+Private companies are not required by law to hold an AGM, but some choose to do so, and many will need to call general meetings for specific decisions.
+This set includes notices, agendas, chairman’s scripts and proxy forms for physical and hybrid meetings (where permitted).

 Shareholder Letters & Forms